Sweet Minou Mystery

 That was really important for April when she started making chocolate.
 She didn’t start making chocolate because she loved bonbons and desserts (which, of course, she did love anyway).
 She started making chocolate because she knew there was something deeper in it that she had to learn.
 She had grown up with her dad’s wonderful creations and his first bakery, Sokol’s.
 And she learned her respect for temperamental chocolate from him.

 But as she aged and went off on her own and focused on becoming a chocolatier, she found herself wondering where this magical substance came from - the people, the places, the history.
 She learned chocolate could really taste different, depending on origin and territory.
 Cocoa beans from different regions with different genetics could have a full range of brown color, from the mahogany of the Colombian Sierra Nevada to the dark almost purple brown of the Guatemalan Cahabón.
-And that wasn’t even taking into account the different harvests each year - there was normally a large harvest and a small harvest, and the climate and rainfall would effect the flavor.
+And that wasn’t even taking into account the different harvests each year - there was normally a large harvest and a small harvest, and the climate and rainfall would affect the flavor.

 So April made the chocolate for Sweet Minou, and she and the team transformed it into a cacao celebration.
 There was daily hot chocolate made that was delicious with the little brioche rolls the pastry chefs made.
 Others loved to take home a loaf of dark chocolate chunk sourdough bread.
-There was deep dark chocolate ganache tarts, both traditional with whipped cream and a vegan and gluten-free version made with rasberries.
+There were deep dark chocolate ganache tarts, both traditional with whipped cream and a vegan and gluten-free version made with raspberries.
 Cookies and brownies were on hand to pair with the espresso drinks, and you couldn’t forget the pains au chocolat.
-The baristas would also help customers fill their special gold boxes with chocolates of their choice from the display case, a full range of shapes and sizes of things that April and Tony worked on together that changed with the seasons.
+The baristas would also help customers fill their special pink boxes with chocolates of their choice from the display case, a full range of shapes and sizes of things that April and Tony worked on together that changed with the seasons.

 They all knew how lucky they were to have Tony on the team.
 He was efficient, graceful, and kind.
 He didn’t make a big splash, but his presence was always felt.
 He could wrap up any project and step in at just the necessary time.
 Leo always said Tony was the glue of Sweet Minou.
-He had applied for the job five years ago when he was just twenty and coming off of a pill addiction.
+He had applied for the job five years ago when he was just twenty and coming off of an opioid addiction.
 He was forthcoming about it and made it clear to Leo that his life had turned around in the past year and that he knew he wanted to make a career, and a life, out of baking.
 Leo took him under his wing and taught him everything he knew, and ceded that Tony had even more talent than him.

 But as April and Tony worked side-by-side this morning, she could tell something was hanging heavy on him.
 He still had his sweet smile and encouraging acknowledgements, but April thought she could sense a sadness in his warm brown eyes.
 She thought she would try to cheer him up by recounting her most recent online dating disaster (“and that’s when I learned he was lying when he said he was divorced…”), which did elicit a little chuckle but not much conversation.
 She wracked her brain for some other distraction.